a-n-rose/a-n-rose.github.io/_posts/2018-08-24-mimic-master-pitchcurve-vs-fingerprint.md

         stft *= mag
     return stft
 ```
-Now a comparison of the target recording and the preprocessed mimic:
+Now a comparison of the target recording and the cleaned-up mimic:

 ##### Audio Signal of Dove
 ![Imgur](https://i.imgur.com/9JjFU77.png)